executors/executors/explanatory.md

 For `then_execute`, the third parameter is a future which is the predecessor dependency for the execution:

     template<class Executor, class Function, class Future>
-    executor_future_t<Executor,std::invoke_result_t<std::decay_t<Future>,U&>>
+    executor_future_t<Executor,std::invoke_result_t<std::decay_t<Function>,U&>>
     then_execute(const Executor& exec, Function&& f, Future& predecessor_future);

-The callable object is invoked with a reference to the result object of the predecessor future (or without a parameter if a `void` future).
+Let `U` by the type of `Future`'s result object.
+The callable object `f` is invoked with a reference to the result object of the predecessor future (or
+    without a parameter if a `void` future).
 By design, this is inconsistent with the interface of the Concurrency TS's `future::then` which invokes its continuation with a copy of the predecessor future.
 Our design avoids the composability issues of `future::then` [@Executors16:Issue96] and is consistent with `bulk_then_execute`, discussed below.
 Note that the type of `Future` is allowed to differ from `executor_future_t<Executor,U>`, enabling interoperability between executors and foreign future types.

 Note that customization points do not receive a parameter pack of arguments for